- Residence Hall Common Room Reservation Request Form

 First Floor Common Room

-- Students must request an Event Reservation 24-hours in advance of their event or by 11:59p on the Thursday prior to their event.
+- Students must request an Event Reservation 24 hours before their event or by 11:59 pm on the Thursday before their event.
 Events cannot be scheduled more than 14 days in advance.
-For example, an event request for a Thursday 8pm must be submitted by Wednesday 8pm.
-An event for Saturday 10pm must be submitted by Thursday at 11:59p.
-This registration will be reviewed by members of Student Affairs and if the event is approved, the requesting student(s) will receive an email confirmation.
+For example, an event request for a Thursday 8 pm must be submitted by Wednesday 8 pm.
+An event for Saturday 10 pm must be submitted by Thursday at 11:59p.
+Members of Student Affairs will review this registration.
+If the event is approved, the requesting student(s) will receive an email confirmation.

 - Events cannot be registered when classes are not in session.
 Events will not be approved during Winter Recess, Spring Break, Reading Period, Exam Period, or Fall Break.